ElementsProject/lightning/doc/HACKING.md

 Database
 --------

-c-lightning state is persisted in `lightning-dir`.
+Core Lightning state is persisted in `lightning-dir`.
 It is a sqlite database stored in the `lightningd.sqlite3` file, typically under `~/.lightning/<network>/`.
 You can run queries against this file like so: